Ije-le/jour329w_fall2025/opara/cns_topics/notes.md

 5. Civil Rights
 6. Commerce: Focuses on more local issues, but I feel it can be merged with Trade
 7. Congress: I might consider putting this under a 'Politics' topic, but that might get to broad, so I'll leave as is.
-8. Justice: Would merge this with the Law topic
+8. Justice: Would merge this with "Law"
 9. Budget
 10. Education: Clear, frequesnt coverage
 11. Elections: Clear definition, frequent coverage.